Nash Flows over Time with Spillback and Kinematic Waves: Appendix - Technical Proofs

 \paragraph{Nash flow condition.} Since all conditions are fulfilled, we have a feasible flow over time.
-By \Cref{lem:x_well-defined} \ref{it:in_equals_out_at_l} we get from Equation \eqref{eqn:x_well_defined} that the Nash flow condition is fulfilled.
+The Nash flow condition follows immediatly by \Cref{lem:x_well-defined} \ref{it:in_equals_out_at_l} and \eqref{eqn:x_well_defined}.
 Note that by construction, the condition holds for every point in time and not only for almost every point in time. \end{proof}